CDLMarkus/QuantyFey/tutorial/tutorial.md

 - Custom Bracketing
 - Weighted Bracketing

-Each method can be configured before quantification, and then methods can be compared, and the most appropriate method can be sued.
+Each method can be configured before quantification, and then methods can be compared, and the most appropriate method can be selected.
 The quantification interface includes tools for **interactive regression model optimization**, allowing users to:
 - Adjust model parameters
 - View diagnostic plots
 - Assess model fit

 An **automatic optimization feature** is available to suggest a possible regression fit based on a simple algorithm, but revision of the optimization is advised.

 **Overwriting safeguards** are in place to avoid accidental overwriting, while reducing file clutter.